e-/Disentangling-Scatterplots/README.md

 Disentangled Representation of Data Distributions in Scatterplots
 ===

-This repository demonstrates source codes and the dataset used in the paper "Disentangled Representation of Data Distributions in Scatterplots (IEEE InfoVis 2019 Short, conditional)".
+This repository demonstrates source codes and the dataset used in the paper "Disentangled Representation of Data Distributions in Scatterplots (IEEE InfoVis 2019 Short, [PDF](https://github.com/e-/Disentangling-Scatterplots/blob/master/paper.pdf))".

 ## Dependency